mauricioefe/LeNet5_c_cuda_quantized/README.md

-## TODO
-- Update the readme so that it reflects the purpose of this lab, i.e. what are the new files and what does each one do?
-What was the purpose of this lab?
-- mention that I updated tasks.json to use the new *_quantized code
-- maybe make it so that tasks.json includes everything necessary so both quantized and regular code will build/run
-- Update the sections relating to building/running on the jetson
-- In the results show the difference between how long it took to train quantized versus regular
-- In the results show the difference in performance between quantized and regular

 # LeNet5_c_cuda_quantized
 Codebase for working with [LeNet5](https://github.com/fan-wenjie/LeNet-5) by [fan-wenjie](https://github.com/fan-wenjie).
 There's a file for training the model on a PC (C), testing the model on a PC (C), testing the model on a Jetson (C), and testing the model on a Jetson using cuda.
-The objective of this experiment is to show benefits of parallelism.
+The objective of this experiment is to show benefits of quantization.

 Many of these steps/code have files located where I like to place them in my PC, if you place files in different places the steps/code may not work, so don't forget to update paths as needed.